SignPath/website/documentation/build-system-integration/index.md

 * Define source code review polcies for branches that are supposed to be used for production releases.
 Use the **Allowed branch names** setting to make sure that a signing policy can only be used for those branches.
 Typical settings include `master` or `release/*`.
 * If you need to be able to sign other builds under special circumstances, consider adding another signing policy with strong approval requirements (e.g. 2 out of *n*).
 </div>

+#### Attached build documentation

+When origin verification is enabled, SignPath adds the following information to packages:

+* For NuGet packages:
+  1. The build settings are stored in an AppVeyorSettings.json file in the root of the NuGet package
+  2. The commit hash and repository URL are written to the metadata of the NuGet package

+These steps allow consumers of the signed artifact to verify source code version and build settings.

 ### AppVeyor